-Rental Income from Consignment and Concessionaire Counters
+Rental Income from Concessionaire and Consignment Counters

-Citistore's concessionaire sales are conducted by licensing portions of shop spaces to its concessionaires for setting up their own concession counters to sell their products, whilst consignment sales comprise the sale of a consignor's own products on or in designated shelves, areas or spaces.
-These consignment and concessionaire counters are charged on the basis of revenue sharing or basic rent (if any), whichever is higher, which are recognised as Citistore's rental income.
-During the year under review, the total rental income derived from these consignment and concessionaire counters was flat at HK\$429 million compared with the previous year, despite the slight year-on-year drop in the total sales proceeds from these counters as follows:
+Citistore's concessionaire sales are conducted by licensing portions of shop spaces to its concessionaires to use for their own counters to sell their products, whilst consignment sales comprise the sales of consignors' own products on or in designated shelves, areas or spaces.
+Citistore charges these concessionaire and consignment counters on the basis of revenue sharing or basic rent (if any), whichever is higher, as its rental income.
+During the year under review, the total rental income derived from these concessionaire and consignment counters remained stable at HK\$430 million, despite a slight decrease of 0.3% to HK\$1,446 million in the total sales proceeds generated from these counters as shown below:

-For the year ended 31 December 2015 2014 ^(N) HK\$ million HK\$ millio Sales proceeds from consignment counters 882 877 Sales proceeds from concessionaire counters 569 599 Total: 1,451 1,476 Rental income from consignment and concessionaire counters 429 429
+For the year ended 31 December 2016 2015 HK\$ million HK\$ million Sales proceeds from concessionaire counters 545 569 Sales proceeds from consignment counters 901 882 Total: 1,446 1,451 Rental income from concessionaire and consignment counters 430 429